Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: DDP with parametrized dynamics

 \subsection{Optimality conditions}

 By examining the Bellman equation of~\Cref{eq:oe_complete}, specifically,

 we break the optimal estimation problem into a sequence of subproblems.
-The~\gls{kkt} point for each subproblem can be efficiently determined using the Newton method, yielding the following linear system of equations in each iteration:
+The~\gls{kkt} point for each subproblem can be efficiently determined using the Newton method (i.e., $\nabla\mathbf{r}\,\delta\mathbf{r}=-\mathbf{r}$), yielding the following linear system of equations: